teefour/ADF-Pay-Calculator/README.md

 *****************************************************************************
-   # ADF Pay Calculator
+   # Australian ADF Pay Calculator
 *****************************************************************************

- STILL IN DEVELOPMENT
+ STILL IN DEVELOPMENT (Works for ARMY only at present)

 *****************************************************************************